 Course Outcome: Disasters in densely populated areas around the world have increased the need for search and rescue capabilities to assist trapped victims.
-The said course is thus aimed at enabling students understand search and rescue procedures during earthquakes, floods, snow avalanches, building fires/collapse.
+The said course is thus aimed at enabling students regarding various search strategies, search plan and search teams which help the students to know how to search and rescue during earthquakes, floods, snow avalanches, building fires/collapse.

 - 1. Concept of Search and Rescue

-- 2. Search and Rescue Teams and Equipment
+- 2. Search and Rescue Teams and Equipments

 - 3. Operational Methods

 - 4. Search and Rescue at Community